Zhredder/Zhredder/README.md

 -    Driven to continuously elevate technical proficiency to meet evolving <br> challenges; adaptable learner.
  -  Effective communicator with a proven ability to articulate complex  <br>technical concepts in both written and oral forms.
   -  Collaborative team member committed to elevating group performance<br> through active engagement and a commitment to shared goals.
-  -  Experience with documentation and planning for communicating and designing clean code.
+  -  Experience with documentation and planning for communicating <br> and designing clean code.

 <h2>:books: Uh huh, and what are you studying?</h2>